SyedKhawarAli/syedkhawarali.github.io/index.md

 ## Personal games

 ### Pong fun
-Pong Fun is a simple arcade game.
+Pong fun is a simple arcade game.
 In this game your mission is to keep the balls high in the screen using paddle.
 With the passage of time more balls will come to test your attention ([divided attention](https://edubloxtutor.com/improving-divided-attention/)).

 [Android download link](https://play.google.com/store/apps/details?id=com.gmail.khawarali5.pongFun).